Demi Lovato Makes A Surprise Visit On Wilmer Valderrama’s Livestream

 “You never know what’s going to happen.
 And I don’t know what’s going to happen,” she said.

-A source told PEOPLE that getting back together is not totally out of the question.
+A source told People that getting back together is not totally out of the question.

 “They’re extremely close friends but there’s always potential they could give a romantic relationship another try,” the source said.